Harvest-Dev/ng-select2/README.md

 # Select2

 This Angular CLI module it's a fork of [select2-component](https://github.com/plantain-00/select2-component) without Vue & React.
+For  Vue or React, please use the original component.

 ## Installation